 - When finished customizing attributes, click Create.

-The project will be created and a thumbnail for the new project will appear in the All Projects view.
+A project will be created and a thumbnail for the new project will appear in the All Projects view.

 When sites are created in this project, you can only enter values for the attributes that satisfy the validations you had set when the project was created.
 An invalid value will not be accepted and an error message will be returned.
+You can modify validations for any layer in the project.

 When you have more than one layer within any section, you may change the target layer at any time by clicking next to it, and clicking Make target.
 The target layer is where any new sites you create will get saved by default.